martirrrrr/ThermalFaceRecognition/README.md

 Auto generated figure of the network.
 ![Model](images/architecture.png)

+## NETWORK DETAILS - THERMAL+RGB
+The model was then used as a foundation to develop an architecture composed of two separate ResNet branches, trained independently on thermal and RGB visual data, respectively.
+After feature extraction, the two inputs are fused at the decision level, where their features are combined in the final layer to predict the class label.

 ## HOW TO USE - THERMAL+RGB MODEL
 Prepare your data and annotations, according to the previous steps then run training file train_fusion.py or test test_fusion.py
 ### Train